Search

 24 Sep 2021

-The overarching theme of the CCBS 22nd Annual conference was “Testing the health of conditions for post-Brexit cooperation: The evolving political and social contexts”, and (as in previous years) the event engaged a range of key decision and policy-makers as well as leading civil society representatives from across the island of Ireland, Great Britain and Europe.
-The keynote speakers and panel discussions explored how we can maintain and strengthen relations in the challenging context of Brexit.
+The overarching theme of the our 22nd Annual conference was “Testing the health of conditions for post-Brexit cooperation: The evolving political and social contexts”, and (as in previous years) the event engaged a range of key decision and policy-makers as well as leading civil society representatives from across the island of Ireland, Great Britain and Europe.

 The Conference Keynote speakers